-Can you tell us more about how ARE WE ON AIR ? – where did the idea for it evolve from?
+Can you tell us more about - ARE WE ON AIR ?

 The idea came to me in 2019.
 I had started narrowing down the concept whilst preparing for the opening of my club at the Chateau Marmont.
 I delve into what I was known for: my music and my network, something I could do by myself without a physical space or outside investment and involvement.
 I had a feeling I wanted to narrow things down and Covid was a sign from the universe to get it out.

 Spending my evenings at the Chateau Marmont, I often found myself having fascinating conversations and thought, ‘why aren’t I recording these conversations?’
 Patti Smith was my first interview.

 When Lockdown happened I was incredibly grateful to have this positive, creative outlet.
 It was an incredible project that I could develop from the comfort of my living room.

 I don’t come from a musically trained family nor did I learn it in school.
 But music was always there in our house and for me personally.
 First it was Persian and Classical music.
 I was doing mix tapes in primary school and burning CD’s.
 Then my friend Max Vallot had these turntables at home and I was immediately drawn to them so I decided to save money to buy myself the same ones.
 To be honest, I’ve never taken it too seriously.
 Still today, I can’t believe it took me so far.
 It’s my hobby and I get paid to do it, which is so fun.